Exclusive Content:

 Smart rooms: more than a gimmick?

 Remember when a hotel stay was defined by a generic room and a cable TV with dodgy reception?
 That’s changing with the advent of smart rooms that adjust lighting, temperature, and even open the blinds with just a voice command.
-These innovations are more than just a gimmick—they offer hotels a way to become both eco-friendly and cost-efficient.
+These innovations are more than just a gimmick, they offer hotels a way to become both eco-friendly and cost-efficient.
 But the million-dollar question remains: are guests ready to rely on technology over human interaction?
 If AI can promise impeccable service, why not?

 The human touch paradox

 There’s a persisting belief in the industry that technology undermines the human touch that defines hospitality.
 But even here, technology is creating innovative roles rather than replacing human jobs.
 Consider the rise of virtual concierges that work in tandem with their human counterparts, offering an augmented experience that neither could provide alone.
 Surprisingly, tech might not erase the human touch but enhance it.
+For more insights on this topic, the UN World Tourism Organization has published research on technology’s impact on hospitality employment.

 Risk or reward?